Apex (tournament): 2015

 Apex 2015, which ran from January 30 to February 1, included Super Smash Bros.
 Melee, Super Smash Bros. for Wii U, Super Smash Bros.
 Brawl, Super Smash Bros.
 64, Pokémon Omega Ruby and Alpha Sapphire, Ultra Street Fighter IV, Guilty Gear Xrd, Ultimate Marvel vs. Capcom 3, Killer Instinct.
 It was initially hosted at Clarion Hotel Empire Meadowlands in Secaucus, New Jersey and featured the first Melee tournament with over a thousand entrants with 1037 players participating.
 Super Smash Bros. for Wii U included over 800 entrants.

 The tournament was officially sponsored by Nintendo and included a playable demo of Splatoon.
 Apex dropped Brawl fan mod Project M from its 2015 lineup and all of its qualifiers.
 Streaming for fangame, Super Smash Bros.
 Crusade, has also been denied.
 Lugo alleged he received death threats for the dropping of Project M from some members of the community.
 In January 2015, Lugo announced he was stepping down from Apex after multiple media reports alleging sexual harassment by tournament attendees.

-After a fire alarm was accidentally set off on the morning of January 30, fire marshals discovered that parts of the hotel were in violation of safety codes.
+After a false fire alarm occurred on the morning of January 30, fire marshals discovered that parts of the hotel were in violation of safety codes.
 The marshals removed access to the ballrooms, which had a partially collapsed roof.
 The main tournament was delayed for a day and was moved 40 miles away to the Garden State Convention Center in Somerset, New Jersey.